 1. Be at least 18 years old and legally authorized to work in the U.S.

 2. Have a high school diploma, G.E.D., or H.S.E.D

 3. Have taken the ACT or Accuplacer within 5 years from the date of application or take

 4. Be able to pass a drug test

 5. Meet the physical and performance demands of the job

 Graduates will have earned nearly $270,000 in wages, fringe benefits, health insurance, pension and education by the end of the Apprenticeship Program.

 The apprenticeship program typically lasts four years, about the same as a college degree.
 However, when you've completed the program you'll be earning more than many college graduates and there will be no loans to pay off!
 You get paid to learn and your training is free.

-3. Bring required documentation to the Training Center Office
+2. Bring all required documentation to Training Center Office